Every new year brings possibilities and new year’s resolutions for homeowners.

 4. Pay down your mortgage

-Any additional income not going to your maintenance fund can be put toward your mortgage.
+Any additional income not going to your maintenance fund, bills or necessities can be put toward your mortgage.
 Check with your mortgage company to see when you can make extra payments without penalty.

 Whether you can make larger payments or add $20 per month, every little bit helps you pay off your home sooner.